Sections in this report

 My Old Timer Portfolio in 2019 is up 35.16% further confirming the U.S. dollars continuing devaluation against tangible assets and quality stocks.

 The Old Timer Portfolio is a collection of 30 stocks that have survived 2 bear markets and recessions, have appreciated 17 out of the last 19 years from $300,000 in 2000 to $12.49 million in 2019, this is without using leverage, doing any trading, hedging or reinvestment of profit.

 This page provides data, splits, quotes, news and a spreadsheet enabling you to create your own portfolio of the 30 and monitor them forward.

 17) This link provides an easy to learn and execute S&P trading program that has captured the majority of every major up and down trend over the last 40 years.

 18) Aggressive dollar devaluation against tangible assets and quality stocks is on the horizon.

 The Federal Reserve’s creation of trillions of dollars from nothing backed by nothing by itself will eventually cave in the U.S. dollar’s buying power.

 What will accelerate the dollars decline will be foreign liquidation of U.S. dollars and debt.

 The U.S has not had a meaningful and sustained trade surplus in over 50 years.
-In 2018 the reported trade deficit was 646.3 billion with 2019 projected at 655 billion to 721 billion.
+In 2018 the reported trade deficit was 646.3 billion with 2019 projected at 455 billion to as high as 721 billion.

 Aside from the loss of 14 million manufacturing jobs.